Ben-D-Anderson/ben-d-anderson.github.io/_posts/2021-12-22-wifi-network-tracking-1.md

 ---
 layout: post
-title: WiFi Network Tracking - Proof of Concept of Google's International Geolocation Network (Part 1)
+title: WiFi Network Tracking - Proof of Concept of Google's Geolocation Network (Part 1)
 description: Breaking down Google's international geolocation network and building a proof of concept from the ground up using intermediate cyber security and programming skills - explaining design decisions made along the way.
 readtime: 9 minute
 tags: programming, cybersecurity